jrdupuis/stacks_full_fasta_out/README.md

 * `../all_mach_20badsRmvd`: a popmap-style list of all individuals (can create from popmap with `awk '{print $1}'`).
 * `Consensus.pl`: I use this to create strict IUPAC consensus sequences from all alleles per individual.
 Can use other utility, but this is what I had sitting around (source: [Joseph Hughes](https://github.com/josephhughes/Sequence-manipulation/blob/master/Consensus.pl)).
 (Note, that many IUPAC consensus utilities, e.g. [Bio.motifs](http://biopython.org/DIST/docs/tutorial/Tutorial.html) in BioPython, do not create strict consensus sequences, but often use the rules to determine when IUPAC codes are introduced (e.g. [Cavener 1987](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/15.4.1353)).
+* I use [Johan Nylander](https://github.com/nylander)'s [catfasta2phyml.pl](https://github.com/nylander/catfasta2phyml) to create a concatenated alignment of all loci.
+Again, something else could be used here.
 * [parallel](https://www.gnu.org/software/bash/manual/html_node/GNU-Parallel.html)

 To be run on moana cluster, using 32 slots (`parallel -j`).
 Obviously, paths used below are not universal!